Archive for January, 2005

 BigAdmin article on SAN booting and Jumpstart

 I found this article on installing Debian From Scratch fairly intresting.
 Lately I’ve been installing mepis as a Debian install for others.
 But for myself, I need something a bit more hands-on.
-The Debian install I have at home is getting really stale now so I am actually considering a re-install. […]
+The Debian install I have at home is getting really stale now so I am actually considering a re-install.
+Lots of folks think […]

 I found this really funny for some reason.
 The answer is pretty fun as well.